wdecoster/surpyvor/README.md

 surpyvor requires bcftools, bgzip, tabix and SURVIVOR to be installed and in the $PATH.
 Required python modules are cyvcf2, matplotlib, numpy, matplotlib-venn and upsetplot

+surpyvor and its dependencies can be installed from [bioconda](https://anaconda.org/bioconda/surpyvor):

+`conda install -c bioconda surpyvor`

 ## sub-commands:
     merge               merging vcf files of SVs